Rustfahrtagentur/microcad/doc/types/quantity.md

 ### Scalar

-The type `Scalar` contains a floating number and must be written with at least one decimal place (or in percent).
+The type `Scalar` contains a floating number (without any *unit*) and must be written with at least one decimal place (or in percent).

 [![test](.test/types_quantity_scalar.png)](.test/types_quantity_scalar.log)